It’s quite common for people with severe asthma to find it difficult to keep on top of their asthma symptoms.

 “I’ll download apps on my smartphone or computer, or use Excel spreadsheets where I can quickly add in symptoms and the situations that may have triggered them each day.”

 “I’m not great at using apps and find it easier to keep a notebook by my bed.”

 “I’m better at remembering to log my symptoms if I do it on my phone.”

 “I’m going to take a note of my symptoms at the same time every day, for example when I take my medicines, or before going to bed.”

 Use your findings

-Take your symptoms log with you to your next appointment and you’ll probably find it makes it easier to explain to your healthcare team how you’ve been and to spot any situations or things making symptoms worse for you.
+Take your symptoms log with you to your next appointment with your healthcare team.
+You’ll find it makes it easier to explain how you’ve been and will help to identify any situations or things that make your asthma symptoms worse.

 “I keep a record of my symptoms online – I didn’t like any of the existing asthma tracking apps, so I made a spreadsheet in Google Docs.
 That means I can share the link with my nurse online without having to be seen in person, and she can keep checking up on how my stats are changing over time.” − Abi Bettle, 28

 “Between appointments I keep a diary of my peak flow readings, and I take a note of all the asthma medicines I use so I can show the GP.” − Peter Naylor, 52

 Keep track of your asthma medicines too